As a painting business owner, you have most likely received calls (yes, multiple calls) from sales reps at Angi before.

-The service gives your customers a chance to research and hire local painting professionals.
-Angi covers various industries, including companies that handle landscaping, home repair, and of course, painting.
+Their service covers various industries, including companies that handle landscaping, home repair, and of course, painting.

-In addition to providing information about local businesses, Angi gives customers a chance to comment on and rate the contractor they hire.
+In addition to providing information about local businesses, Angi gives customers a chance to comment on and rate the contractor they hire (ratings on Angi do NOT help with ranking on Google).
 Angi also offers other services, including:

 Pros: Angi’s Shared Lead Services

 Growing your painting business takes A LOT of effort.
 Generating a steady flow of painting leads is required to keep your business ahead of the competition in this competitive industry.

 As a result, many painting companies turn to lead generation sites like Angi for assistance.